kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 ![standardisation](/assets/img/blog/prot_representation/standards_xkcd.png)

-The old ordeal about standardisation.
+The old ordeal of standardisation.
 Source: [xkcd.com](https://xkcd.com/927/) {:.figcaption}

 Depending on which codebase you use, the ordering of amino acids used to encode them into numerical format might be different, introducing the possibility of silent but horrible bugs later down the line.
 Some alphabets even have a different vocabulary size since they deal with post-translational modifications, non-canonical amino acids or other phenomena you encounter in the wild west of structural biology.

 For many applications, people use a de-facto standard by adapting the encoding defined by AlphaFold2.
-If we look at the OpenFold codebase, we can see that their ordering includes the 20 canonical amino acids together with an unknown residue token represented as `X`:
+If we look at the OpenFold codebase, we can see that their ordering includes the 20 canonical amino acids together with an unknown residue token represented by `X`:

 ```python
 # This is the standard residue order when coding AA type as a number.